Let's Work Together

 4. Reduce Light Pollution - Switch to motion activated flood lights or use a warm "bug light" bulb to make the light less attractive to insects.
 These insects are attuned to sun and moonlight and always fly with the light on their backs.
 Artificial lights trick this natural instinct and force them to fly in circles around the lights, causing exhaustion.
 Warm tinted LEDs are less attractive and turning off the lights saves electricity.

-6. Volunteer - Help local organizations like OC Habitats clean up existing wild areas.
+6. Volunteer - Help local organizations like OC Habitats, Santiago Creek Greenway Alliance, OC Parks, or Irvine Ranch Conservancy clean up existing wild areas.

 A tiny bee enjoying a late blooming fuchsia.